waridh/ray-tracing-weekend/README.md

 These implementation have brief unit tests.

+The base program will also use [rayon](https://docs.rs/rayon/latest/rayon/) by default, since it give substantial performance boost for little work.

 ## Running the program

 Currently the program will just spit out ppm format image into the terminal.
 If